Usage Documentation

 Upload Identified Patient (Clinician Account)

 In the clinician account view, the patient table will be shown with identifiers.
 Within clinician view, we eliminate the process to manually create patient from the table.
-In contrast, all information are automatically populated when user uploads identified JSON files exported from Percept Neurostimulator.
+In contrast, all information are automatically populated when user uploads identified JSON files exported from third party medical device.

 The primary health information extracted are based on 1) Patient First and Last Name, and 2) Device Serial Number.
 Data aggregation is based primarily on Device Serial Number, and Patient Identifiers are used to determine if multiple devices belong to the same patient or not.